Chorionic Villus Sampling (CVS)

 or metabolic disorder

-Maternal age over 35 years by the pregnancy due date
+Being older than age 35 by the pregnancy due date

 Risk of a sex-linked genetic disease